diamonddudetcg/Disco-Inferno/docs/season3explanations.md

 <img src="assets/effect.png" alt="Effect Monster" width="12" height="12"/> [Cyber Jar](https://db.ygoprodeck.com/card/?search=Cyber%20Jar)

-Konami thinks it's fine at 1, I think it's fine at 3.
+Konami thinks it's fine at 1, we think it's fine at 3.
 We have had Morphing Jar legal at 3 for two formats and it has done nothing.
 Bring it on.